drogonframework/drogon/CONTRIBUTING.md

 ## Project Maintainers & Collaborators

-In addition to the guidelines mentioned above, collaborators with write access to the repository should also follow these additional guidelines:
+In addition to the guidelines mentioned above, collaborators with write access to the repository should also follow these guidelines:

 1. If there are new tests as part of the pull request, you should make sure that they succeed.